uga-rosa/ccc.nvim/README.md

 # Interface

-This plugin provides one command and one mapping.
+This plugin provides four commands and one mapping.

 - `:CccPick`
 	- Detects and replaces the color under the cursor.